tvcutsem/tvcutsem.github.io/talks.md

 layout: page
 permalink: /talks/
 ---
-Below is an overview of some of the research presentations I have given over the past years:
+Below is an overview of some of the talks I have given over the past years:

 ## 2015